Policies

 Certas Energy is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified, you can be assured that it will only be used in accordance with this privacy statement.

-If you have any questions about this policy or more generally about our use of your personal information, you may contact us by writing to us at Data Protection, Certas Energy UK Limited, 1st Floor, Allday House, Warrington Road, Birchwood, Cheshire, WA3 6GR, emailing us at marketing@certasenergy.co.uk data or phoning your local Certas Energy contact centre at any time.
+If you have any questions about this policy or more generally about our use of your personal information, you may contact us by writing to us at Data Protection, Certas Energy UK Limited, 1st Floor, Allday House, Warrington Road, Birchwood, Cheshire, WA3 6GR, emailing us at [email protected] data or phoning your local Certas Energy contact centre at any time.

-This policy replaces all previous versions and is correct as of 21 October 2021.
+This policy replaces all previous versions and is correct as of March 2026.
 We reserve the right to change the policy at any time.

-• contact information including email address
+– Contact information including email address;

-• electronic identifiers (e.g. IP addresses)
+– Electronic identifiers (e.g. IP addresses);

-• demographic information such as postcode, preferences and interests
+– Demographic information such as preferences and interests;

-• other information relevant to customer offers and/or surveys
+– Other information relevant to customer offers and/or surveys;

-• in the case of job applicants, CVs and references relevant to the role that you are applying for
+– In the case of job applicants, CVs and references relevant to the role that you are applying for

 Ordinarily we will be the party collecting your information directly from you.
 However, there may be situations where this information is obtained by us from third parties.
 Examples of this would include:

-• from a third party data profiling company, where you have given your consent for that company to pass such information on to us
+– From a third-party data profiling company, where you have given your consent for that company to pass such information on to us;

-• in the case of job applicants, from a third party recruitment agency
+– In the case of job applicants, from a third-party recruitment agency;

 We require this information to understand your needs and provide you with a better service.
 In particular, we require it for the following reasons:

-• internal record keeping and account management purposes (e.g. verifying your identity and fulfilling orders you place)
+– Internal record keeping and account management purposes (e.g. verifying your identity and fulfilling orders you place);

-• providing you with the product or service you have requested from us
+– Providing you with the product or service you have requested from us;

-• monitoring, recording and storing telephone or email communications for the purpose of internal training, audit and compliance checking, to improve the quality of our customer service and in order to meet any legal and regulatory requirements
+– Monitoring, recording and storing telephone or email communications for the purpose of internal training, audit and compliance checking, to improve the quality of our customer service and in order to meet any legal and regulatory requirements;

-• improving our products and services
+– Improving our products and services;

-• contacting you by email, SMS, phone or mail for the purpose of account administration and/or processing and fulfilling orders and/or taking payment for such orders
+– Contacting you by email, SMS, phone or mail for the purpose of account administration and/or processing and fulfilling orders and/or taking payment for such orders;

-• customising our website according to your interests
+– Customising our website according to your interests;

-• reviewing your job application for roles with us and potentially offering you employment as a result of that review
+– Reviewing your job application for roles with us and potentially offering you employment as a result of that review;

-• contacting you on the grounds of us having a legitimate interest to do so to periodically send promotional mails or contact you by telephone about new products, special offers or other information which we think you may find interesting using the contact details which you have provided and for market research purposes
+– Contacting you on the grounds of us having a legitimate interest to do so to periodically send promotional mails or contact you by telephone about new products, special offers or other information which we think you may find interesting using the contact details which you have provided and for market research purposes where you give us your consent to do so, we may:

-• enrol you on our Cold Weather Priority (CWP) scheme and record this on our system
+– Enrol you on our Cold Weather Priority (CWP) scheme and record this on our system.

-In order to utilise your personal information, as set out about, we may allow third parties to process your personal information on our behalf.
+In order to utilise your personal information, as set out above, we may allow third parties to process your personal information on our behalf.
 This is likely to be the case where, for example we:

-• request a third party data profiling company to establish trends and other buying/profile information
+– Request a third party data profiling company to establish trends and other buying/profile information;

-• in the case of our Cold Weather Priority (CWP) customers, if you consent we may share your personal information with your local fire service for the purpose of them arranging and carrying out risk assessments
+– In the case of our Cold Weather Priority (CWP) customers, if you consent we may share your personal information with your local fire service for the purpose of them arranging and carrying out risk assessments.

 Where we share personal information for these purposes, we put in place controls to ensure that your personal information is only used for the purpose for which we’re sharing it (e.g. to install a new oil storage tank for you).
 Where we want to allow third parties to process or control your personal information for reasons other than those set out above, we will inform you of this and, if necessary, seek your consent to share such information with them.